 Thus, your company must establish a process whereby you can filter applicants, identify the most promising candidates, and assess them accurately.
 Only then can you be assured that you’re hiring the best available candidates for any given role.

-Your employee selection process needs to have several qualities.
+Your employee selection techniques need to have several qualities:

 - It needs to be comprehensive.
 Blind spots in evaluation can lead to sub-par employees, off-target choices, undue expenses, and poor outcomes.

 - It needs to be nuanced.
 Making a critical business decision based on partial or generalized information leads to poor choices.

 - It needs to be tailored to the positions you’re looking to fill.
 The selection process for entry-level data entry clerks is very different from a senior-level developer or HR manager.